 A proportion of the total payment will be made to pharmacies on a retrospective basis following the development of the Medication Management Plan and submission of health outcomes data and following each review of the Medication Management Plan and submission of health outcomes data.
 Payment for supporting services is encompassed within the payments, however pharmacies may apply an additional consumer charge for a DAA service at their own discretion.

-The Community Pharmacy in Heath Care Homes Trial Programs Delivery and Recording Platform will be provided to all pharmacies participating in the trial soon.
-This will also include a full suite of training materials to guide you through the preparation and successful delivery of the Community Pharmacy in Health Care Homes Trial.
+The Community Pharmacy in Heath Care Homes Trial Programs Delivery Recording and Claiming Platform will be provided to all pharmacies registered for the trial.

 If you have any queries regarding participation, please call the 6CPA helpline on 1300 555 262 or email firstname.lastname@example.org.